Immiora/the-narrow/wiki/people/NathalieBeaumont.md

 ---

 ### Nathalie Beaumont
-Person possibly still imprisoned in connection with an animal-creature case.
+Person possibly still imprisoned at [Skourge](Skourge) in connection with an animal-creature case.

 Used to work at the [Waspa's Institute of Knowledge](WaspasInstituteOfKnowledge).